gofmanben/CPXII/README.md

 # CPXII Scripts Project

-This repository contains various scripts, network scenarios, and learning resources for Cisco Packet Tracer and network administration.
+This repository contains various scripts, network scenarios, and learning resources for Cisco Packet Tracer and Windows system administration.

+The content was developed as part of participation in CyberPatriot XII (October–December 2019), a national cybersecurity competition organized by the Air Force Association.

+During the tournament, our team — representing Civil Air Patrol, Palo Alto, CA — focused on securing Windows 10 and Ubuntu systems, managing vulnerabilities, configuring firewalls, scanning user accounts, and monitoring software installations.

+We achieved 42nd place out of 4,324 teams in the Platinum Tier (top 1.2% nationwide), gaining hands-on experience with:

+- 🪟 Microsoft Windows Server & Windows 10
+- 🐧 Ubuntu 8 & 16
+- 🌐 Cisco Packet Tracer for network simulation and defense

 ## Project Structure